 If you have a toddler, you know how they move around fast.
-Now, you want a cool mist humidifier because it is safer for the baby’s room.
+Get a cool mist humidifier because it is safer for the baby’s room.
 I mean, there are no parts to get hot and burn the baby.

 If you have a larger room, a cool mist humidifier would be much better.
 You see, when you have a warm mist humidifier, the warm mist can cool down before it reaches the furthest end of the room.

 You will also save more money on energy bills than you would with the warm mist humidifier.
-Ok, it could be just a few dollars but hey, any money that you save is good money.
-No?
-It is a hard economy out here for parents.
+OK, it could be just a few dollars but hey, any money that you save is good money.

 Warm mist humidifiers – good for indoor allergens and bacteria